Photos: Explosion Leaves Beirut In Shatters

 toggle caption

-A helicopter puts out a fire at the port in Beirut on Tuesday.
-The explosion was felt miles away.
+A helicopter puts out a fire at the port in Beirut.
+Tuesday's explosion was felt miles away.

 STR/AFP via Getty Images